software-students-spring2025/1-specification-exercise-pixelated/README.md

 ## Product Vision Statement

-See instructions.
-Delete this line and place your Product Vision Statement here.
+FuelUp is a smart calorie tracking app that helps users monitor their daily intake while seamlessly integrating recipe recommendations, analytics-driven progress tracking using a calendar feature, and an article hub for nutritional insights and motivation.

 ## User Requirements

-- **Ingredient List Viewing:** As a user, I want to see the ingredient list of a specific dish, so I can track groceries for my meals.
+1. As a user, I want to see the ingredient list of a specific dish, so I can track groceries for my meals.
-- **Recipe Search:** As a user, I want to search for recipes using a search bar, so I can quickly find meals that match my preferences.
+2. As a user, I want to search for recipes using a search bar, so I can quickly find meals that match my preferences.
-- **Recipe Filtering:** As a user, I want to filter recipes based on protein type, dietary restrictions, and meal categories, so I can easily discover recipes that fit my nutritional needs.
+3. As a user, I want to filter recipes based on protein type, dietary restrictions, and meal categories, so I can easily discover recipes that fit my nutritional needs.
-- **Favorite Recipes:** As a user, I want to save my favorite recipes, so I can easily access and plan balanced meals that fit my daily calorie goals.
+4. As a user, I want to save my favorite recipes, so I can easily access and plan balanced meals that fit my daily calorie goals.
-- **Reading Articles:** As a user, I want to read the articles published by others in the community, so I can know how others keep track of their calorie intake and design their healthy meal plan.
+5. As a user, I want to read the articles published by others in the community, so I can know how others keep track of their calorie intake and design their healthy meal plan.
-- **Publishing Articles:** As a user, I want to publish articles on creating healthy meal plans, so I can share my experience and help others in the community.
+6. As a user, I want to publish articles on creating healthy meal plans, so I can share my experience and help others in the community.
-- **Profile Management:** As a user, I want to input, update, and view my profile information (such as name, weight, goal weight, and height) so that I can track my progress toward my target weight.
+7. As a user, I want to input, update, and view my profile information (such as name, weight, goal weight, and height) so that I can track my progress toward my target weight.
-- **Meal Logging:** As a user, I want to log meals with calorie values so that I can track my daily intake.
+8. As a user, I want to log meals with calorie values so that I can track my daily intake.
-- **Calorie Progress Bar:** As a user, I want to see a progress bar of my calorie intake so that I know how close I am to my daily goal.
+9. As a user, I want to see a progress bar of my calorie intake so that I know how close I am to my daily goal.
-- **Historical Log:** As a user, I want to see a historical log of my tracked calorie intakes so I know my health trends.
+10. As a user, I want to see a historical log of my tracked calorie intakes so I know my health trends.
-- **Health Goal Tracking:** As a user, I want to see the progress I am making towards my weekly, monthly, and yearly health goals.
+11. Health Goal Tracking:** As a user, I want to see the progress I am making towards my weekly, monthly, and yearly health goals.

 ## Activity Diagrams